marypiper/WIB_scRNA-seq/lessons/SC_pre-QC.md

 <img src="../img/sc_pre-QC_workflow.png" width="800">

 [**umis**](https://github.com/vals/umis) and [**zUMIs**](https://github.com/sdparekh/zUMIs) are command-line tools that estimate expression of scRNA-seq data for which the 3' ends of transcripts were sequenced.
-Both tools incorporate collapsing of unique molecular identifiers to correct for amplification bias.
+Both tools incorporate collapsing of UMIs to correct for amplification bias.
 The steps in this process include the following:

  1. Formatting reads and filtering noisy cellular barcodes
  2. Demultiplexing the samples
- 3. Pseudo-mapping to cDNAs
+ 3. Mapping/pseudo-mapping to cDNAs
- 4. Collapsing unique molecular identifiers and quantification of reads
+ 4. Collapsing UMIs and quantification of reads

 ## 1. Formatting reads and filtering noisy cellular barcodes